netgroup-polito/CrownLabs/vms/VMguide.md

 From inside the machine, start a browser and connect to page `http://localhost:6080`, using password `ccroot`.

 ### Conversion and upload
-Once you made sure that the VM has been properly configured and runs smothly, shutdown again the VM and convert it to the `qcow2` format, which is used by the Kuvernetes virtualization module (Kube-virt).
+Once you made sure that the VM has been properly configured and runs smothly, shutdown again the VM and convert it to the `qcow2` format, which is used by the Kubernetes virtualization module (Kube-virt).
 This can be done with the [convert_vm.sh](scripts/convert_vm.sh) script, typing the following command:

 ```sh